Image taken by NASA's Voyager 1 spacecraft on its approach to Jupiter in 1979

 Jupiter is one of the brightest objects in the night sky and can be easily viewed with the naked eye.

-You could fit three Earths inside Jupiter's famous atmospheric feature known as the giant red spot
+You could fit three Earths inside Jupiter's famous Great Red Spot

 Jupiter travels once around the Sun every 12 years and spins on its own axis every 10 hours compared to 24 on Earth, making it the fastest rotating planet in the Solar System.

 The temperature in Jupiter's upper atmosphere is around -145C (-230F).
 Deeper below the clouds the temperate reaches 21C (70F).
-Near the planet's center the temperature is hotter than the surface of the Sun!
+Near the planet's center the temperature is around six times hotter than the surface of the Sun!

 Jupiter has 62 moons, 16 of which have a diameter of at least 6 miles.
 The four main moons of Jupiter are Io, Europa, Ganymede and Callisto,